 Sometimes clients have specific requirements, such as:

-Tips for Keeping Your Files Up to Date
+Keeping Your Files Up to Date

 Store electronic files of your documents on your computer at home or the laptop you travel with, and put a copy on a removable jump drive to take with you to your assignment.
 You never know what you will need to produce quickly.